Choosing the right workforce management platform can make or break your day-to-day operations.

 Both platforms publish security and compliance information through vendor documentation, and each takes a serious approach to protecting workforce data.
 Connecteam publicly lists SOC 2 Type 2 and ISO/IEC 27001 in its Trust Center, and it offers HIPAA support for designated customers who enter a BAA (additional fees may apply).

-If your team operates in a regulated environment, treat this as a starting point and confirm requirements directly with each vendor’s Trust Center documentation before rollout.
+If your business operates in a regulated industry, you should verify compliance requirements directly through each vendor’s Trust Center before deployment.

 Setup and Onboarding